Last updated: 9 March 2026

 - Assess your room type — bedrooms and nurseries need zero-VOC; living areas and hallways are fine with low-VOC

-- Choose the right category — Zero-VOC for sensitive rooms, Low-VOC for general areas, Natural paint for heritage homes
+- Choose the right category — Zero-VOC for sensitive rooms, Low-VOC for general areas, Natural paint for heritage homes.
+See our complete guide to interior painting in Melbourne for more product advice

 - Check the label — look for VOC content in g/L and GECA certification before purchasing